 The second largest flow occurs from the Southwest into California.
 As a single state, California imports more electricity than any other.

 The Midwest Region is a net exporter of power.
 It receives power from Manitoba and Commonwealth Edison, but it distributes even more to the TVA and Central Regions.
-In doing this, it participates in a counterclockwise flow from Manitoba, through the Midwest and the South to the Mid-Atlantic Region.
+In doing this, it participates in a counterclockwise flow from Manitoba, through the Midwest and the South, and eventually to the Mid-Atlantic Region.

 The Central region is a net importer of electricity.
 It receives inflows from the Midwest, keeps some of it, and distributes less than it receives to Texas and the Gulf.